dettonville/dettonville.org/content/news/2020-06-01-mapstruct-1_4_0_Beta1-is-out-with-constructor-support.md

 ---
-title: "Support for constructors, Gradle incremental compilation and much more: MapStruct 1.4.0.Beta1 is out"
+title: "Support for constructors, Gradle incremental compilation and much more: Dettonville 1.4.0.Beta1 is out"
 author: Filip Hrisafov, Sjaak Derksen
 date: "2020-06-01"
 tags: [release, news]
 ---

-It' my pleasure to announce the first Beta release of MapStruct 1.4.
+It' my pleasure to announce the first Beta release of Dettonville 1.4.

 The new release comes with a whole lot of new functionality, e.g.: